-Medway Council is encouraging smokers to access support and advice on how to stub out smoking this Stoptober.
+Smokers across Medway are encouraged to access support to stop smoking this Stoptober.

 We are once again supporting the Stoptober campaign, led by the Office for Health Improvement and Disparities.
 The campaign aims to encourage residents to quit the habit during the month of October and help them give up completely.

 Stoptober research has found that smokers who reach 28 days without a cigarette are five times more likely to quit for good.